Roughneck

 A roughneck is a person whose occupation is hard manual labor.
 The term applies across a number of industries, but is most commonly associated with the workers on a drilling rig.
-The ideal of the hard-working, tough roughneck has been adopted by several sports teams who use the phrase as part of their name or logo.
+The ideal of the hard-working, tough roughneck has been adopted by several sports teams who use the word as part of their name or logo.

 Originally the term was used in the traveling carnivals of 19th-century United States, almost interchangeably with roustabout.
 By the 1930s the terms had transferred to the oil drilling industry, with roughneck used for those who worked on the floor of a drilling rig handling specialised drilling equipment for drilling and pressure controls.
 By contrast, a roustabout would perform general labor, such as loading and unloading cargo from crane baskets and assisting welders, mechanics, electricians and other skilled workers.

 Oil field roughnecks

 An oil field roughneck's duties can include anything involved with connecting pipe down the well bore, as well as general work around a rig.
 The crew of a land-based oil rig can be further divided into several positions: